 - White lining is another form of lane splitting.
 While most motorcyclists who lane split will only do it if the traffic is stopped or moving very slowly, some more daring riders may try to ride the white line between fast-moving cars.
 This is also illegal and quite dangerous for both car drivers and motorcyclists.

-As of this writing, lane splitting is only legal in one state: California.
-In 38 states, including Pennsylvania, lane splitting is illegal.
-In 11 other states, including Kentucky, Texas, West Virginia, Oklahoma, Arkansas, Mississippi, New Mexico, Missouri, Ohio, North Carolina and Montana, lane splitting exists in a state of limbo — neither legal or illegal.
+As of this writing, lane splitting is only legal in one state: California, though Utah and Hawaii have legalized modified versions of lane splitting.
+In 31 states, including Pennsylvania, lane splitting is illegal.
+In 12 other states, including Delaware, Kentucky, Texas, West Virginia, Oklahoma, Arkansas, Mississippi, New Mexico, Missouri, Ohio, North Carolina and Montana, lane splitting exists in a state of limbo — neither legal or illegal.

 Why Is Lane Splitting Dangerous?

 Lane splitting can, at a minimum, result in a ticket from a police officer.
 The greater risk, and the reason why lane splitting is illegal, is that it may result in accidents or injuries:

 - When a motorcycle is closer to other vehicles, that increases the risk of an accident should one of the cars shift or swerve.